 Countertop Compost Crock

-We use this compost caddy from simplehuman and this Natural Home Brands container in our kitchen.
+We use this Natural Home Brands container in our kitchen.
 We have replaced the charcoal filter on the Natural Home Brands container several times (about once every six months), but the container is still in great shape.
 We rinse it with soap and water each time we empty it.
 Beyond that, it’s super low maintenance.

-When we initially bought the Natural Home Brands countertop bin, I purchased a set of compostable bags to use inside the container.
-However, most of these compostable bags do not compost well in backyard composting bins.
+But they also break down pretty slowly (and may not be accepted in some types of community composting systems).
+Most of these compostable bags do not compost well in backyard composting bins or small community piles.
 The temperature does not get high enough to break them down properly.

-Compostable bags will break down in industrial composting facilities, so if you use a collection service compostable bags may be a nice alternative to help keep your compost caddy cleaner.
+Compostable bags will break down in industrial composting facilities, so if you use a collection service or drop off at a commercial composting facility, compostable liner bags probably won’t cause any issues (but be sure to check their guidelines to be sure).

-For us, we skip the bags and save money.
-Sometimes I add a sheet of paper towel or paper at the bottom of the container to make it easier to empty the contents into a compost bin.
+If you choose to skip the bags, which can save money, you could add a sheet of paper towel or paper at the bottom of the container to make it easier to empty the contents into a compost bin.
 This helps prevent items from sticking to the bottom.
 However, it’s definitely not necessary.

 Compost Container or Bag in The Freezer or Fridge